bilgecansen/CJS-pop/README.md

 # CJS-pop

-This document explains the R scripts used in Şen and Akçakaya (in review), which describes CJS-pop, applies it to simulated and MAPS data, and uses the estimated parameters for population projections.
+This document explains the R scripts used in Şen and Akçakaya (2020; available as preprint also under review in Ecology), which describes CJS-pop, applies it to simulated and MAPS data, and uses the estimated parameters for population projections.

 The code in general are presented as "notebooks" which are R Markdown files.
 You can knit the whole file or you can run the code chunks seperately.
 Each notebook includes detailed notes about the code for data wrangling and analysis.